 Once accepted, you can apply for a range of opportunities including academic proofreading, article proofreading and book proofreading.
-They also have a large variation of writing jobs on offer including sports writing, essay writing, ghost writing, grant writing and more.
+They also have a large variety of writing jobs on offer including sports writing, essay writing, ghostwriting, grant writing and more.

 Upwork is a place where you can build your own freelance proofreading business.
 It’s a well-established platform with a huge amount of traffic and therefore customers.

 It’s easy to get started on Upwork, just sign up, fill out your profile with details of your proofreading experience and then start browsing through the work available.